pkarsy/rfboot/help/Installation.md

 ### Install the apropriate software
 First of all, a linux PC is needed for the development.
 I don't use Windows neither MAC and is very difficult for me to support another platform.
-The instructions below are valid for Ubuntu 14.04 LTS (and Mint 17.X) 16.04 LTS (and Mint 18.X) and probbably for the base debian releases.
-Maybe you need to adapt the procedure if your environment is different.<br/>
+The instructions below are valid for Ubuntu 16.04 LTS (and Mint 18.X) and probbably for the base debian release.
+Older releases (Ubuntu 14.04 LTS and Mint 17.X) may have a problem with avrdude.
+For other distributions you need to adapt the procedure for your environment.<br/>
 Open a terminal:

 ```bash